mics-sbd/just-add-water/README.md

 ## Dependencies

-We ship jaw in a VSCode dev container.
+We ship sbd in a VSCode dev container.
 This means you only need to install the following:

 - Docker